Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

 In the strong coupling regime (not ultrastrong coupling ~\cite{kockum2019ultrastrong, UltrastrongReview2019}), the renormalization of the bare molecular vibrational frequency is negligible, i.e. $\bar{\Omega}_\rmv\approx \Omega_\rmv$.
 Then, for the cavity resonantly coupled to the vibrations $\omega=\Omega_\rmv$, the mixing parameter is $\Lambda=-1$ and the two polariton modes contribute equally to the collective motion.
 Using the sum-to-product trigonometric identity, the collective vibration reads

 Under VSC, the collective coordinate oscillates with two frequencies: the high $\Sigma=\Omega_+ + \Omega_-$, and the low $\Delta=\Omega_+-\Omega_-$, which is equal to the polariton gap.
 Due to the polariton gap, the collective vibration exhibits slow beatings with a period $T=4\pi/ \Delta$.
 At resonance, the beatings are inversely proportional to the VRS, $T|_{\omega=\Omega_\rmv}=4\pi/\Omega_R$.
 The VRS depends on the number of molecules collectively coupled as $\Omega_R\sim \sqrt{N}$.
 Thus, the VSC introduces an emerging time scale in the molecular dynamics, which depends on the collective properties of the coupled system.
-We note that cavity-induced collective beatings were first obtained with fully quantum mechanical simulations in~\cite{Tutunnikov_2025}.
+We note that cavity-induced collective beatings were first obtained with fully quantum mechanical simulations in Ref.~\cite{Tutunnikov_2025}.
 It is important to note, that the influence of the collective beatings to the local molecular dynamics was not studied in~\cite{Tutunnikov_2025}.
-The local vibrational dynamics are the main focus of this work as we will see in Sections~\ref{Local} and \ref{Partial}.
+The local vibrational dynamics are the main focus of this work as we will see in what comes later.

 In Fig.~\ref{fig:collective_vib}, we show the evolution of the collective molecular coordinate.
 In Fig.~\ref{fig:collective_vib}(a,b), we focus on resonant coupling, $\omega=\Omega_\rmv$.
 For strong coupling in Fig.~\ref{fig:collective_vib}(a) ($\Omega_R/\Omega_\rmv=0.05$, black line), we observe the emergence of slow beatings which significantly suppress collective vibrations at late times, while the short-time dynamics modifications are insignificant.
-In the same panel, for weaker coupling ($\Omega_R/\Omega_\rmv=0.005$), no visible modification is observed, as the beatings become apparent only after extremely long times (not shown in the figure).
-For ultrastrong coupling ($\Omega_R/\Omega_\rmv=0.5$) considered in Fig.~\ref{fig:collective_vib}(b), even the short-time dynamics are modified by the cavity.
-This is a distinctive feature of ultrastrong coupling compared to strong.
+The observed beating arises from the interference between two polariton frequencies, $\Omega_{\pm}$, which emerge when molecular vibrations are resonantly coupled to the cavity mode.
+This interference produces a fast and a slow oscillating modes, with the slowly oscillating mode defining the beating frequency.